Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

 \subsubsection{Approach}

 We collect the features from the subject projects as described in Section \ref{sec:expSetup}.
-We train and evaluate the seven models listed in Table \ref{tab:models} using the LtR framework RankLib\footnote{https://sourceforge.net/p/lemur/wiki/RankLib/}.
-To evaluate the predictive power of the ranking models, we use the Normalized Discounted Cumulative Gain at position k (NDCG@k) metric~\cite{ndcg}.
+We train and evaluate the eight models listed in Table \ref{tab:models} using the LtR framework RankLib\footnote{https://sourceforge.net/p/lemur/wiki/RankLib/}.
+To evaluate the predictive power of the ranking models, we use the Normalized Discounted Cumulative Gain at position k (NDCG@k) metric~\cite{ndcg} and Precision at position k (precision@k) metric~\cite{liu2009learning,manning2008introduction}.
 NDCG is a well-adapted evaluation metric to measure the overall ranking quality of a model~\cite{ndcg-good}.
 The calculation of NDCG is based on the premise that highly relevant items appearing lower in a search result list should be penalized.
 NDCG is calculated as follows:

 where k specifies the number of top positions to consider; DCG@k (Discounted Cumulative Gain) measures the usefulness of the document based on its position in the result list (lower positions are penalized); and IDCG@k is the best possible (ideal) DCG given the query.
 The calculation of DCG@k is given by the following formula: